alexbosworth/ln-service/README.md

 Subscribe to the status of a past payment

-Requires lnd built with routerrpc build tag
+Requires LND built with `routerrpc` build tag

     {
       [id]: <Payment Request Hash Hex String>